In Conclusion WCC

 Unfortunately, this appeal fell on deaf ears.

-Religion isn't the only one on the hook here.
-This imperative to unify holds true for all other human disciplines
+This imperative to unify holds true for all other human disciplines as

-the world of science, it assumes to force as a new and undeniable understanding of 'time.'
+as a new and undeniable understanding of 'time.'
+Since 'time' is

-understanding is poised to have a significant impact upon science as
+perceives it, this new understanding is poised to have a significant

 upon the interface between philosophy, theology and the sciences.
 It is here that it is